gwatts/pinfinder/README.md

 ## Other Notes

-Last tested with iOS 8 through 11.2.1 on OS X 10.10, 10.11, 10.12 Windows XP and Windows 8 with iTunes 12.7
+Last tested with iOS 8 through 12.0.1 on OS X 10.10, 10.11, 10.12, 10.12, 10.13 Windows XP and Windows 8 with iTunes 12.7

-It's known __not__ to work with iOS 12 at the current time.
+NOTE: Recovery of an iOS 12 passcode requires an **encrypted** iTunes backup.